ThomasKli/stupeflix-api-test/docs/tutorials/06_text_effects.rst

 This is a bit verbose, but will be improved in next versions.
 You can use 40.0 as magic constant, it should be ok in most cases.

 The difference should be almost invisible right now.
-But if you animate the text (zoom, scale ...), the difference will be obvious.
+But if you animate the text (zoom, scale...), the difference will be obvious.

 Effects
 -------